 Tell us about your Fellowship.

-As the College of Organizational, Computational, and Information Sciences (COCIS) Dean's Fellow for Social Media and Outreach I am responsible for sharing content on multiple social channels related to the schools within COCIS (SLIS, School of Business, and the Division of Mathematics and Computer Science).
+As the College of Organizational, Computational, and Information Sciences (COCIS) Dean's Fellow for Social Media and Outreach I am responsible for sharing content on multiple social channels related to the schools within COCIS (SLIS, School of Business, and the Division of Mathematics, Computing, and Statistics).
 I am also an administrator for the internal social media student groups.

 It is my hope that with this role I will help COCIS develop a strong social voice and share content that is both meaningful and enjoyable to prospective students, the current COCIS community, and the overall Simmons community.
 I believe that communication fosters and facilitates new and existing relationships, and I think this role will assist me in making professional connections, staying updated on what’s happening in the Library and Information Science community, as well as staying relevant with digital technologies and social media platforms.